 Article Processing Charges and Publication Fees

-An article processing charge (APC) is a fee that publishers charge authors in order to publish an article open access.
-This fee is sometimes called an Author Processing Charge or an Article Processing Fee.
+An article processing charge (APC) is a fee that publishers charge authors to publish an article open access.
+This fee is sometimes called an Article Processing Fee or Open Access Publication Fee.

-The Library is aware of the challenge that researchers face when publishers require APCs to publish openly, but we cannot support paying these fees for a few different reasons:
+We know that APC fees can be a significant challenge for researchers looking to publish their research openly, but we cannot support paying these fees for a few different reasons:

 Learn more: